-On November 18, 2020 the Company announced the closing of the previously announced Private Placement.
+On November 18, 2020 the Company announced the closing of a non-brokered private placement ("Private Placement") (See New Release dated November 18, 2020).
 In closing the Private Placement, the Company issued 3.56 million units (the "Units") of the Company at a price of \$0.40 per Unit for gross proceeds of \$1.424 million.
 Each Unit consists of one common share in the capital of the Company and one common share purchase warrant (a "Warrant").
 Each Warrant entitles the holder to purchase one additional common share in the capital of the Company at an exercise price of \$0.65 per common share for a period of two years from the date of issue (the "Expiry Time"), provided that, if after four months from the date of issue, the closing price of the common shares of the Company on the Exchange is equal to or greater than \$1.00 for a period of 10 consecutive trading days at any time prior to the Expiry Time, the Company will have the right to accelerate the Expiry Time of the Warrants by giving notice to the holders of the Warrants by news release or other form of notice permitted by the certificate representing the Warrants that the Warrants will expire at 4:30 p.m.
 (Vancouver time) on a date that is not less than 15 days from the date notice is given.